nbdc-datahub/hbcd-docs/docs/datacuration/file-based-data.md

 ## Raw BIDS

-The `rawdata/` folder includes raw <span class="tooltip">file-based<span class="tooltiptext">imaging and biosignal data<br>(varied formats)</span></span> MR Imaging, MR Spectroscopy, EEG, and [wearable sensor](../instruments/sensors/wearsensors.md) recordings.
-The raw data has been converted to BIDS format, organized under subject and session-specific directories for processing through BIDS App pipelines ([see details](../instruments/processing/index.md)).
+The `rawdata/` folder includes raw file-based data in [BIDS](https://bids-specification.readthedocs.io/en/stable/) format for MR Imaging, MR Spectroscopy, EEG, and [wearable sensor](../instruments/sensors/wearsensors.md) recordings.
+Unlike [tabulated](phenotypes.md) data (tables organized in a uniform way across study instruments), file-based data comes in a variety of formats, some of which are highly specific to a given modality such as MRI.

 <pre class="folder-tree" style="font-size: 11px;">
 hbcd/